 To do so set the xdp-cpu-redirect variable in af-packet interface configuration to a set of CPUs.
 Then use the cluster_cpu as load balancing function.
-You will also need to set the affinity accordingly.
+You will also need to set the affinity to be certain that CPU cores that have the skb assigned are used by Suricata.